paulalexwilson/jaxrs-cxf-spring-annotation/README.md

        }
     }

-A server can have various additional properties such as an address and a transport ID which we may add directly onto the server annotation:
+Remaining compatible with Spring's existing factory method annotations is of course desirable.
+A server can have various additional properties such as an ``address`` and a ``transport ID`` which we may add directly onto the server annotation:

     @Configuration
     @EnableJaxRsServer(address="/", transport="http://...")